marth141/nice_google_apps_script/README.md

 # nice_google_apps_script

-Just some Google Apps Script I'm happy with.

-A lot of it was written after coming off a while of writing Elixir.

-I wanted to try a lot more functional approaching and writing in much more Elixirish way with Google Apps Script.

-The project ended up using `class` like `defmodule`.

-So I'm proud of how it turned out and hope that it helps someone else with thinking about how to write Google Apps Script.
+So sharing this pattern for working with Spreadsheet Google Apps Script.

+Basically you'd want to abstract the top level "Spreadsheet" stuff into a class like in example_spreadsheet.ts.

+Then you'd want to abstract your sheets into classes like in example_spreadsheet/example_sheet.ts.

+You'd want to abstract your table data like in struct/employee_spreadsheet_obj.ts.

+With these foundations, you can execute myFunction() in Code.ts.

+The end result of this is that it'll show a "how to read spreadsheet data & how to update spreadsheet data" method with a solid umbrella application foundation.

+I filled in comments across all the mentioned files to explain more in depth what is happening.

 # Setup Commands

 1. Run `npm install -g @google/clasp` to install clasp.
 2. Run `npm install` to get `@types/google-apps-script` for coding.
 3. Run `clasp login` to login to your Google.
-4. Update the `.clasp.json` with your script id.
-5. Use `clasp create` create your apps script project.
+4. Use `clasp create` create your apps script project.
+5. Update the `.clasp.json` with the new script's id.
+6. Use `clasp push` in the `src/` directory. e.g. `~/code/nice_google_apps_script/umbrella/nice_skeleton/src$ clasp push`

 Any critique is welcome!